jsmcconn/clipboard-qr-sync/README.md

 Continue? (y/N) y
 ```
-2. Press "2" to customize the installation.
+2. Finish the installation accepting defaults, we will change the toolchain to gnu in the next step.
 ```
 Current installation options: